 In the nineteenth century the land reserves of a community became the centre which determined an individual's identity.
 One "belonged" to a particular reserve land area and community list of members.
 This in keeping with previous Rotinonshonni patterns of determining identity as being connected to a particular place.
 Villages or clearings, and one's clan lands had always played an important role in determining one's identity.
 For a Rotinonshonni individual in the seventeenth and eighteenth centuries, exile from the clearing, the usual form of punishment for behaviour destructive to the community, robbed that individual of a large part of their identity and security for survival.
-This local-community based focus of identity underlay the socialization of captives adopted into the Seneca and Mohawk nations and became respectively Senecas and Mohawks by virtue of living at the particular villages to which they were taken...Before the nineteenth century the Rotinonshonni people had great national diversity among their clans.
+This local-community based focus of identity underlay the socialization of captives adopted into communities.
+In the seventeenth century entire village remnants of Huron were adopted into the Seneca and Mohawk nations and became respectively Senecas and Mohawks by virtue of living at the particular villages to which they were taken...Before the nineteenth century the Rotinonshonni people had great national diversity among their clans.
 The biological lineage of individuals in the centuries prior to 1800s was not as important as the physical presence of the person sharing the common land of the community (Doxtator 1996:54).